moq-wg/moq-transport/draft-ietf-moq-transport.md

 The subscriber specifies a filter on the subscription to allow the publisher to identify which objects need to be delivered.

-There are 4 types of filters:
+There are 3 types of filters:

-Latest Group (0x1) : Specifies an open-ended subscription with objects from the beginning of the current group.
-If no content has been delivered yet, the subscription starts with the first published or received group.

 Latest Object (0x2): Specifies an open-ended subscription beginning from the current object of the current group.
 If no content has been delivered yet, the subscription starts with the first published or received group.

-AbsoluteStart (0x3):  Specifies an open-ended subscription beginning from the object identified in the StartGroup and StartObject fields.
+AbsoluteStart (0x3):  Specifies an open-ended subscription beginning from the Object identified in the StartGroup and StartObject fields and ending at the Latest Object, exclusive.
+If no Objects have been published after StartGroup and StartObject, the subscription is immediately closed with a SUBSCRIBE_ERROR.

 AbsoluteRange (0x4):  Specifies a closed subscription starting at StartObject in StartGroup and ending at EndObject in EndGroup.
 The start and end of the range are inclusive.
 EndGroup and EndObject MUST specify the same or a later object than StartGroup and StartObject.
+If no Objects have been published within the range, the subscription is immediately closed with a SUBSCRIBE_ERROR.

 A filter type other than the above MUST be treated as error.